PERSONAL INJURY ATTORNEY IN MISSOURI CITY, TEXAS

 For example, if you've been injured in a car accident and the court rules that you were 10% at fault for the accident because you were speeding at the time, then you will only be able to collect 90% of the compensation that you are awarded by the court.
 That's because your 10% of shared fault was deducted from the overall amount of compensation you can receive.
 So in the end, if you win a $100,000 settlement, you will only be eligible to receive $90,000.

 Personal injury lawsuits can require a lot of legal nuances, especially if your claim needs to be settled in court.
 That's why you can't afford to trust your case to just any attorney out there.
-Over the years I've picked up extensive knowledge and experience both inside and outside the courtroom working for injury victims across the Houston area.
-I care about the well-being of my clients, and I'm committed to doing everything I can to protect their rights by helping them get the compensation they need to get back on their feet.
-If you or someone you know has been injured in an accident call K.E.
+Over the years we have picked up extensive knowledge and experience both inside and outside the courtroom working for injury victims across the Houston area. we care about the well-being of our clients, and we are committed to doing everything we can to protect their rights by helping them pursue the compensation they need to get back on their feet.
+If you or someone you know has been injured in an accident, call K.E.
 Bradley Attorney and Counselor at Law today for a free case consultation.

 PERSONAL INJURY ATTORNEY SERVING MISSOURI CITY, TEXAS